-Gregory Allen, Academic Advisor, Undergraduate Studies
+Gregory Allen, Academic Advisor, Undergraduate Studies, Co-Chair

 Sheba Gittens, Academic Advisor, Student Support Services, Undergraduate Studies

-Christie Hay, Graduate Student Administrator, Department of Chemistry
+Christie Hay, Graduate Student Administrator, Chemistry, Co-Chair

-Edwin Hernandez, Director, Office of Veterans Services
+Steven Hernandez, Benefits Coordinator, Office of Veterans Services

 Chris March, Senior Business Systems Analyst, Dietrich School Dean's Office

 Patricia McGrane, Communications Manager, Dietrich School Dean's Office

 Michele Monaco, Office Manager, Chemistry

 Flannery O’Rourke, Project Coordinator, Psychology